Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness

 G-estimation provides an alternative way to double robustness by modifying the estimating equations so that consistency holds when either the treatment or the outcome model is correctly specified.
 In our setting, G-estimation solves the estimating equation:

 We evaluated all estimators under the same simulation framework described in Section \ref{SUBSECSIM}.
 To facilitate comparison, performance was summarized using two metrics.
-First, we report the percentage bias relative to the estimator’s ASE.
-This measure captures the practical impact of bias on inferential validity; as noted by \citet{kang2007demystifying}, inferential performance tends to deteriorate when the bias exceeds approximately 40\% of the standard deviation.
-Second, we compute the mean squared error (MSE) of each estimator relative to that of G-estimation.
+First, we report the percentage bias relative to the estimator’s ASE (Bias/ASE (\%)).
+This measure reflects the magnitude of bias relative to sampling variability and provides a practical assessment of inferential validity; as noted by \citet{kang2007demystifying}, inferential performance tends to deteriorate when the bias exceeds approximately 40\% of the standard deviation.
+Second, we compute the relative mean squared error (MSE) of each estimator with respect to G-estimation (MSE/$\text{MSE}\_\text{GEST}$).
 A relative MSE greater than one indicates lower efficiency than G-estimation, whereas a value less than one indicates higher efficiency.